DylanSchmidt2/Challenge-repo-6/README.md

 ### Final thoughts
 Putting together this application has been by far, the most collaborative, ***final product*** I've personally produced.
 I started off finding a github that was built similarly what I thought would work.
-Looked at lots and lots of the different ways people beat this one was great.
-I found a good block of code with the columbs set up and that moved me the right direction.
+Looked at lots and lots of the different ways people beat this one, it was great.
+I found a good block of code with the columns set up and that moved me the right direction.
 I took in input and code from more than 10 different people on this project.
 Mostly talking through it with project members and my tutor.
 I do want to emphasize Ln.
 90-120.
 This was a huge help displaying weather in columbs again for me.

 ###### Biggest struggle
 I decided to use Ajax's 'get' feature instead of the ('fetch') command we have been learning in class.
 I was pretty lost in some documentation trying to piece it all together.